wp-plugins/xrely-autocomplete/readme.txt

 <a href="http://autocomplete.xrely.com">XrelY's Autocomplete</a> is the search solution for web sites.

 <p><strong>Features:-</strong></p>
-* Instance on the fly your input correction with respect to your website.
+* Instant & On the fly serach input correction.
-* Empower your site search by search box auto complete.
+* Empower your site search by xrely autocomplete.
-* Customize search drop down as per your choice.
+* Customize search drop down design as per your choice.
 * Reach autocomplete.

 == Installation ==